rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

 impl<'a, T> PromiseTransmutableFrom for &'a mut T where
     T: PromiseTransmutableFrom,
-    for<'a> &'a mut Self::Archetype: TransmuteInto<&'a mut Self, NeglectStability>
+    &'a mut Self::Archetype: TransmuteInto<&'a mut Self, NeglectStability>
 {
     type Archetype = &'a T::Archetype;
 }